Last Updated on March 25, 2022 by Nazmin Sarker

 - Prepare chayotes by removing the seeds and cut into strips.
 If using courgettes, cut into 5 cm strips.

-- Process in a food processor the fresh red chilies, onion, sliced lengkuas, sliced lemongrass, and fresh turmeric into a paste, adding water if necessary, and season with a squeeze of lemon juice and salt.
+- Process in a best blender/consumer reports food processors the fresh red chilies, onion, sliced lengkuas, sliced lemongrass, and fresh turmeric into a paste, adding water if necessary, and season with a squeeze of lemon juice and salt.

-- Pour the mixture into a pan and add in the top of the lemongrass stem, bring to a boil and cook for approx. 2 minutes.
+Pour the mixture into a pan and add to the top of the lemongrass stem, bring to a boil and cook for approx. 2 minutes.

 - Add the chayote or courgette pieces and continue to cook for another 2 minutes.